amethyst/specs/book/src/01_intro.md

 <img src="./images/entity-component.svg" alt="Entity-component relationship" width="20%" style="float:left;margin-right:15px" />

-This is where ECS comes into play: Components are *associated* with entities; you just insert some component, whenever you like.
+This is where ECS comes into play: Components are *associated* with entities; you can just insert components, whenever you like.
 One entity may or may not have a certain component.
 You can see an `Entity` as an ID into component tables, as illustrated in the diagram below.
 We could theoretically store all the components together with the entity, but that would be very inefficient;
 you'll see how these tables work in [chapter 5].